shawn61cp/calibre2jellyfin/README.md

   * copy, possibly modified, of Calibre's metadata file
 * Books are selected for inclusion by listing author folders in the .cfg file
 * Series handling
   * When foldermode is author/series/book, the script will extract series and series index from Calibre's metadata file.
 If found, the target book folder name will be prepended with the series index.
 The \<dc:title\> element in the metadata file.
+If series info is expected but not found, the structure collapses to .../author/book/....

 ##### Example author/series/book structure
 <table>